micmejia/bible-dump/NKJV/Genesis/Gen 16.md

 Now Sarai, Abram's wife, had borne him no _children._ And she had an Egyptian maidservant whose name was Hagar.

 ###### 2
-So Sarai said to Abram, "See now, the Lord has restrained me from bearing _children._ Please, go in to my maid; perhaps I shall [^a]obtain children by her."
+So Sarai said to Abram, "See now, the Lord has restrained me from bearing _children._ Please, go in to my maid; perhaps I shall obtain children by her."
 And Abram heeded the voice of Sarai.

 ###### 3
 Then Sarai, Abram's wife, took Hagar her maid, the Egyptian, and gave her to her husband Abram to be his wife, after Abram had dwelt ten years in the land of Canaan.

 ###### 4
 So he went in to Hagar, and she conceived.
-And when she saw that she had conceived, her mistress became despised in her [^b]eyes.
+And when she saw that she had conceived, her mistress became despised in her eyes.

 ###### 5
-Then Sarai said to Abram, [^c]"My wrong _be_ upon you!
+Then Sarai said to Abram, "My wrong _be_ upon you!
 I gave my maid into your embrace; and when she saw that she had conceived, I became despised in her eyes.
 The Lord judge between you and me."

 ###### 6
 So Abram said to Sarai, "Indeed your maid _is_ in your hand; do to her as you please."
 And when Sarai dealt harshly with her, she fled from her presence.